-The National Heart, Lung, and Blood Institute (NHLBI) has established the Innovative Clinical Trials Resource (ICTR) program to provide infrastructure and expertise to support awardees of the NHLBI “Catalyzing Innovation in Late Phase Clinical Trial Design and Statistical Analysis Plans Initiative” (U34/X01).
-The U34/X01 initiative will provide funding support for planning activities for late phase (phase II and beyond) single-site or multi-site investigator-initiated clinical trials (see NOT-OD-15-015 for NIH clinical trial definition) that address critical clinical questions within the mission of the NHLBI.
-Applicants to the U34 and X01 Funding Opportunity Announcements (FOAs) will propose a late phase clinical trial (Phase II and beyond) to address a priority research question in heart, lung, blood, or sleep (HLBS) science that require a non-standard rather than a traditional design because a randomized controlled approach to the study question is inadequate, limited, or suboptimal with the opportunity for statistical novelty and/or innovation.
+The National Heart, Lung, and Blood Institute (NHLBI) established the Innovative Clinical Trials Resource (ICTR) program to provide infrastructure and expertise to support awardees of the NHLBI “Catalyzing Innovation in Late Phase Clinical Trial Design and Statistical Analysis Plans Initiative” (U34/X01).
+The U34/X01 initiative provided funding support for planning activities for late phase (phase II and beyond) single-site or multi-site investigator-initiated clinical trials (see NOT-OD-15-015 for NIH clinical trial definition) that addressed critical clinical questions within the mission of the NHLBI.
+Applicants to the U34 and X01 Funding Opportunity Announcements (FOAs) proposed a late phase clinical trial (Phase II and beyond) to address a priority research question in heart, lung, blood, or sleep (HLBS) science that required a non-standard rather than a traditional design because a randomized controlled approach to the study question is inadequate, limited, or suboptimal with the opportunity for statistical novelty and/or innovation.

 Clinical trials are a key strategy used by the NHLBI to improve prevention, diagnosis, and treatment of heart, lung, blood, and sleep disorders.
 Clinical trials also represent a significant investment of human and material resources.
 Effective planning, oversight, and high standards for the safe, timely, and efficient conduct of clinical trials are integral to maximizing their scientific impact and return on investment.
 For the majority of clinical trials, traditional designs adequately power the statistical analysis plan.
 Some key features of traditional clinical trial designs are subject randomization, blinding (masking) of subjects and researchers to the study intervention(s), the use of a control comparison group, and a classic intent-to-treat analysis.